ayumi-cloud/oc-security-module/docs/api/firewall_responses.md

+requestUrl
+refererUrl

-bruteForce | Credential brute-force attacks on webpage logins and services like SSH, FTP, SIP, SMTP, RDP, etc. ddosAttack | Participating in distributed denial-of-service (usually part of botnet). dnsPoisoning | Falsifying domain server cache (cache poisoning). emailSpam | Spam email content, infected attachments and phishing emails. evilRefererPath | Referer file inclusion strings that can allow users to pull in files that should not be a part of a web server. evilRequestPath | Request file inclusion strings that can allow users to pull in files that should not be a part of a web server. exploitedHost | Host is likely infected with malware and being used for other attacks or to host malicious content. fraudOrders | Fraudulent orders. fraudVoip | Unauthorized use of paid communication services charged to someone who isn't expecting it. hacking | Attempts to probe or exploit the cms or installed web applications. iotTargeted | Abuse was targeted at an "Internet of Things" type device. openProxy | Open proxy, open relay, vpn or Tor exit node. phishing | Phishing websites and/or email.
+evilRefererPath | Referer file inclusion strings that can allow users to pull in files that should not be a part of a web server. evilRequestPath | Request file inclusion strings that can allow users to pull in files that should not be a part of a web server. urlRefererMalformed | Malformed referer url. urlRequestMalformed | Malformed request url.

+hacking | Attempts to exploit the cms or installed web applications. iotTargeted | Abuse was targeted at an "Internet of Things" type device. openProxy | Open proxy, open relay, vpn or Tor exit node. phishing | Phishing websites and/or email.